You may be thinking of transitioning from growth to income investing before retirement.

 REITs and MLPs are much like dividend stocks in that they usually pay quarterly dividends which are also subject to change from quarter to quarter.

-One advantage of REIT and MLP funds over individual securities is that many REIT and MLP funds pay out monthly income which is nice for retirees living off investments.
+One advantage of REIT and MLP funds over individual securities is that many REIT and MLP funds pay investment income monthly which is nice for retirees trying to live off investments that need that consistent cash flow. .

 Small Business Income (Which I consider an investment)